ajwdewit/pcse/doc/code.rst

 Miscelaneous utilities
 ----------------------

-Many miscelaneous for a variety of purposes such as the Arbitrary Function Generator (AfGen) for linear interpolation and functions for calculating Penman Penman/Monteith reference evapotranspiration, the Angstrom equation and astronomical calculations such as day length.
+Many miscelaneous function for a variety of purposes such as the Arbitrary Function Generator (AfGen) for linear interpolation and functions for calculating Penman Penman/Monteith reference evapotranspiration, the Angstrom equation and astronomical calculations such as day length.